-Further details on admission to the integrated model at the AGSHC are governed by the regulations on admission to the integrated model in its currently valid version.
+Further details on admission to the integrated model at a.r.t.e.s. are governed by the regulations on admission to the integrated model in its currently valid version.
 For all associated programmes, the respective regulations of the Graduate Schools associated in the framework of the Integrated Track apply.

-- (4) A Supervision Contract is usually concluded between the doctoral student and the primary supervisor within six months after enrolment in the doctoral programme. - (5) Upon request from a member of the group of professors, the faculty proper can, in conjunction with the AGSHC, establish additional structured doctoral programmes or research classes or training groups.
+(4) A Supervision Contract is concluded between the doctoral student and the primary supervisor within six months after enrolment in the doctoral programme.

+(5) Upon request from a member of the group of professors, the faculty proper can, in conjunction with a.r.t.e.s., establish additional structured doctoral programmes or research classes or training groups.
 These can also be interdisciplinary across faculties.